 Severe cases could take up to 12 months to heal completely.
 However, most people start seeing improvements within 3 months of acne treatment.
 Although, it is important to note that inflammatory acne can be a chronic condition that can come back even after treatment [4].

 However, this does not mean your skin is a lost cause.
-Treating inflamed acne can be tackled in a number of ways, with ingredients like benzoyl peroxide, salicylic acid, topical retinoids and prescription medications particularly helpful.
+Treating inflamed acne can be tackled in a number of ways, with ingredients like benzoyl peroxide, salicylic acid, and topical retinoids particularly helpful.

 How do you reduce inflammatory acne?

 You want to treat inflamed acne quickly and effectively to prevent it from scaring.
-And, there is a range of topical, over-the-counter and prescription medications as well as in-clinic treatments that can be used to reduce the appearance of inflammatory acne.
+And, there is a range of treatments that can be used to reduce the appearance of inflammatory acne.

 Topical treatments include: